EvokeNet/evokenet.github.io/docs/evokesettings/howtouse.md

 Evoke courses can have extra settings, here we detail all of them.

-To access Evoke course settings, you need to navigate through the secondary menu and click on the More, and then in Evoke course settings.
+To access Evoke course settings, you need to navigate through the secondary menu and click on More, and then in Evoke course settings.

 ![Evoke course settings](/img/local_evokesettings/settings1.png)